DeisData/deisdata.github.io/docs/source/shell/setup.rst

 -----

-For a Mac computer running macOS Mojave or earlier releases, the default Unix Shell is Bash.
-For a Mac computer running macOS Catalina or later releases, the default Unix Shell is Zsh.
+For a Mac computer running macOS Mojave or earlier releases, the default Unix Shell is ``bash``.
+For a Mac computer running macOS Catalina or later releases, the default Unix Shell is ``zsh``.
 Your default shell is available via the Terminal program within your Utilities folder.

 To open Terminal, try one or both of the following:

 - In Finder, select the Go menu, then select Utilities.
   Locate Terminal in the Utilities folder and open it.
-- Use the Mac ‘Spotlight’ computer search function.
+- Use the Mac Spotlight computer search function.
 Search for: **Terminal** and press :kbd:`Return`.

 To check if your machine is set up to use something other than Bash,